 4. Helps Eliminate Toxic Build-up in the Digestive Tract

 Because phytase can break down phytic acid, our digestive process is streamlined, and we have less chance of building up excess insoluble complexes in the digestive tract.

 Phytase breaks down bound, unusable forms of phosphorus so your body can use and absorb it.
 Phosphorus is an important nutrient, and the semi-permeable membrane around every human and animal cell contains a phospholipid bilayer, which contains lipids (fatty acid chains) and phosphate – a molecule that contains phosphorus, meaning that phosphorus is needed by literally every single cell in the body.
 Phosphorus also plays a role in the metabolism as a central part of the energy molecule ATP or adenosine triphosphate.

 Phosphorus is an essential element for the growth and protection of bone density.
 An animal trial done at Auburn University found phytase not only increased the availability of phosphorus, but also led to better body weight, digestive efficiency, and overall bone strength in lab animals.
 It was also found that phytase could significantly increase performance in animals.

 How to Read the Units of Measurement for Phytase

-Where Can I Find The Best Source of Phytase?
+Where Can I Find the Best Source of Phytase?

-- Syed S. Sohail and David A. Roland, Sr. Fabulous Phytase: phytase enzyme proving helpful to poultry producers and environment.
+- Sohail SS, Roland DA.
+"Fabulous Phytase: phytase enzyme proving helpful to poultry producers and environment."
 Highlights of Agricultural Research.
-1999. volume 46, number 1.
+1999;46,1.